Cathedral of Santa Maria del Fiore

 Resumption of construction

-It began only after the relics of St. Zenobius of Florence were found in the crypt of the old Church of St. Reparata.
-The construction of the cathedral began to be controlled and financed by the guild of merchants of Florence.
-The architect Giotto di Bondone became the head of the work, and Andrea Pisano was appointed his assistant.
-The maestro provided the commission with his design of a 90-meter bell tower - the Campanile, and an option for finishing the first tier of the cathedral building.
-The plague epidemic that swept across Europe in 1348 again delayed the construction of the Cathedral of Santa Maria del Fiore indefinitely.
-Then the architects Francesco Talenti and Giovanni Di Lappo Ghini worked and made their additions to the project.
+It began only after the relics of St. Zinovy of Florence were found in the crypt of the old church of St. Reparata.
+The construction of the cathedral was controlled and financed by the Guild of merchants of Florence.
+Architect Giotto di Bondone took over the work, and Andrea Pisano was appointed as his assistant.
+The maestro provided the commission with his project of a 90-meter Campanile bell tower, and a variant of finishing the first tier of the cathedral building.
+The plague epidemic that swept through Europe in 1348 again postponed the construction of the Cathedral of Santa Maria del Fiore indefinitely.
+Then the architects Francesco Talenti and Giovanni Di Lappo Ghini worked, who made their own additions to the project.

-The main construction work ended in 1418.
-Strong walls and a bell tower were erected.
-Until 1434, work continued on the construction of a unique octagonal dome.
-The author of the construction project was Filippo Brunelleschi, who developed the design of the structure based on the experience of constructing the Roman Pantheon, without the use of wooden scaffolding.
-Finishing work began only in the 16th century.
+The main construction work was completed in 1418.
+Powerful walls and a bell tower were erected.
+Until 1434, work was underway to erect a unique octagonal dome.
+The author of the construction project was Filippo Brunelleschi, who developed the design based on the experience of erecting the Roman Pantheon, without using wooden scaffolding.
+Finishing work began only in the XVI century.

-It amazes with its solemn severity.
+It impresses with its solemn severity.
 Natural lighting is provided by round windows in the upper tier.
-During services, the church accommodates 30 thousand parishioners.
+During the divine service, the church accommodates 30,000 parishioners.
 The entire space is divided into a central hall and two side naves.

-The height of the vaults reaches 45 meters.
-The lancet windows are decorated with colored stained glass.
-The hall contains many statues and wall paintings.
-The huge dome is decorated with multi-row paintings of the 16th century on the theme of the Last Judgment, performed by Giorgio Vasari and Federico Zuccari.
+The height of the arches reaches 45 meters.
+The lancet windows are decorated with stained glass windows.
+There are many statues and wall paintings in the hall.
+The huge dome is decorated with multi-row paintings of the 16th century on the themes of the Last Judgment by Giorgio Vasari and Federico Zuccari.
 You can visit the Cathedral of Santa Maria del Fiore on weekdays from 10 a.m. to 5 p.m.

 Cathedral of Santa Maria del Fiore Cathedral of Santa Maria del Fiore Cathedral of Santa Maria del Fiore Cathedral of Santa Maria del Fiore Cathedral of Santa Maria del Fiore Cathedral of Santa Maria del Fiore